claret-srl/ROMANTIG/README.md

 	- [ ] Check if the machine should be in production
 		- Checking the shift scheduling
 		- Provision and HTTP endpoint to turn on/off the calculator
+    - [x] Check the shif production from plc
 - [ ] ROSE AP naming convention
 	- [ ] Repository
 	- [ ] Folder or subfolder